SynergyUSAllc/SynergyVTUploader/README.md

 ## **Batch file:**

-You can also use the batch file _\_CheckVT.bat_ which is also included in the zip file you downloaded To use the Batch file type the file name for any file you want and the path of SynergyVTUploader.exe folder Batch file can be stored to any directory as long it has the correct path to the SynergyVTUploader.exe
+You can also use the batch file _\_CheckVT.bat_ which is included in the zip file you downloaded To use the Batch file type the file name for any file you want and the path of SynergyVTUploader.exe folder Batch file can be stored to any directory as long it has the correct path to the SynergyVTUploader.exe